MetPX/sarracenia/doc/Admin.rst

 Sarra from Another Pump
 ~~~~~~~~~~~~~~~~~~~~~~~

-Sarra is used to have a downstream pump re-advertise products from an upstream one.
+Sarra works by having a downstream pump re-advertise products from an upstream one.
 Sarra needs all the configuration of a subscription,
 but also needs the configuration to post to the downstream broker.
 The feeder account on the broker is used for this sort
 of work, and is a semi-administrative user, able to publish data to any exchange.
-Assume Apache is set up (not covered here) with a
+Assume apache is set up (not covered here) with a
 document root of /var/www/html.
 The linux account we have created to run all the sr processes is '*sarra*', so we make sure
 the document root is writable to those processes::